Carter Kieboom Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals and Carter Kieboom, who went 1-for-5 with an RBI last time out, take on JT Chargois and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.
+On Sunday, Carter Kieboom (on the back of going 0-for-3) and the Washington Nationals face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Marlins.
+He had a hitless performance in his last game (0-for-3) against the Marlins.

 Carter Kieboom Game Info & Props vs. the Marlins